Elliptical Perturbations for Differential Privacy

 Our first major result establishes a condition under which DP cannot be achieved, regardless of the magnitude of the noise.
-First, let us define a subspace of $\mbX$ using the bilinear form $C$.
-More detail can be found in \citet{bogachev1998gaussian,mirshani2017existence}.
+First, let us define a subspace of $\mbX$ using the bilinear form $C$ (more detail can be found in \citet{bogachev1998gaussian,mirshani2017existence}).
 In particular, $C$ induces an inner product $\langle \cdot,\cdot\rangle_{\mcK}$ on the dual space $\mbX^*$ given by $\langle f ,g \rangle_{\mcK}: = C(f,g) = \int f(x) g(x) dP(x)$, where $P$ is a Gaussian measure with mean zero and covariance $C$.
 Then, we can view $\mbX^*$ as a subspace of $L^2(\mbX,P)$, the space of $P$-square integrable functions from $\mbX \to \mbR$.
 By assumption, $\langle \cdot, \cdot \rangle_\mcK$ is a continuous, symmetric, and positive definite bilinear form and thus a valid inner product.
 However, $\mbX^*$ is not complete with respect to this inner product when $\mbX$ is infinite dimensional, so let $\mcK$ denote its completion.
-Finally, consider the subset $\mbH \subset \mbX$, such that for $h \in \mcH$ the operation $T_h: \mcK \to \mbR$ given by $T_h(g) := g(h)$ is continuous in the $\mcK$ topology.
+Finally, consider the subset $\mbH \subset \mbX$, such that for $h \in \mbH$ the operation $T_h: \mcK \to \mbR$ given by $T_h(g) := g(h)$ is continuous in the $\mcK$ topology.
 Then $\mbH$ is called the {\it Cameron-Martin space} of $C$ (or equivalently, of the mean zero Gaussian process with $C$ as its covariance).
 Intuitively, the functionals in $\mcK$ are much ``rougher" than those in $\mbX^*$ and thus the elements of $\mbH$ are much more regular than general elements of $\mbX$ to counter balance this.
-In fact, $C$ also generates an operator from $\mcK$ to itself which we denote as $C(g) = \int x g(x) dP(x)$.
+In fact, $C$ also generates an operator from $\mcK \to \mbH$ denoted as $C(g) = \int x g(x) dP(x)$.